Non-Conforming Loans

 Non-Conforming debt-to-income ratio may go up to 50% - depending on the Lender utilized.

-A score of 660+ is usually required.
-(Some Lenders may accept a score as low as 500).
+A minimum score of 660+ is usually required.
+(Some Lenders may accept a score as low as 500) if loan is a Jumbo a minimum required score is 700 -720.

 The Loan limit is based on the Conforming loan limits.
 However, can also exceed the base loan limits (i.e. Jumbo loan can fall under Non–Conforming – case by case).